 Access to the iTools Administration Server is restricted to users in the iToolsAdmin group.
-At installation, a default iTools administration user is created with a user name of 'admin' and password 'admin.'
+At installation, a default iTools administration user is created with a user name of "admin" and password "admin."
 For security, it is strongly advised that you change this immediately after installation.
+To change this login, go to the Users Settings page and enter a new password for the admin user, and/or add a new user to the iTools admin group.

-Additional users may be added to the iToolsAdmin group in two ways; they may be added via the menu item, Set Admin Password in the Admin menu of iTools Manager application or by using the Users and Groups tables accessible from within the iTools Administration Server pages (see Chapter 11, "Users & Groups").
+Additional users may be added to the iToolsAdmin group by using the Users and Groups tables accessible from within the iTools Administration Server pages (see Chapter 16, "Users & Groups").